The Diversity of North Thailand

 The people of the North

 The ethnic and linguistic diversity of North Thailand is simply mind-boggling and never ceases to amaze me.
 I have devoted pages to the Tai Lue, the Lawa, Tai Ya and the Pa’O people but there are more pages under construction.
 The Lawa people are considered the indigenous people of the North.
-In general, all the other ethnic groups once entered the territory that is now Thailand for various reasons: Muslims came to Mae Sariang all the way from Chittagong (now in Bangla Desh); Karen and Shan people escaped violence in Myanmar; Chinese Nationalist soldiers (Kuomintang) came from Yunnan via Burma, just to give a few examples.
+In general, all the other ethnic groups once entered the territory that is now Thailand for various reasons.
+Muslims came to Mae Sariang all the way from Chittagong (now in Bangla Desh) in the early 20th century.
+Karen and Shan people escaped violence in Myanmar in the 1980s.
+Chinese Nationalist soldiers (Kuomintang) came from Yunnan via Burma, just to give a few examples.

 Festivals of North Thailand